richardvdweerd/a85_fluor_lights/README.md

  - test on functions F13 - F28 (my handhelds don't support these numbers)

 Nice to have
- - possiblity to change decoder address on main or program track
+ - possibility to remotely change decoder address on main or program track
+ - possibility to remotely change light/color of the neopixels

+ #dcc #dcc++ #at85 #neopixel #model-railroad #fluorenscent-light-simulator